 Breakfast daily, 2 lunches, 7 dinners

 ARRIVE IN RIO DE JANEIRO, BRAZIL Welcome to Rio de Janeiro!
-Settle into your hotel with free time to settle in or explore on your own.
+Settle into your hotel with free time to explore on your own.

-RIO DE JANEIRO Reaching New Heights After free time this morning, meet your Tour Director at 3:30pm for a drive along Ipanema and Copacabana beaches to the base of 1,300-foot-high Sugarloaf Mountain.
+RIO DE JANEIRO Reaching New Heights After free time this morning, meet your Tour Director at 3:30pm for a drive to the base of 1,300-foot-high Sugarloaf Mountain.
 Ascend by cable car to its summit, where you can take in spectacular vistas of the city.
-Next, toast the start of a memorable vacation with [LF] caipirinhas, a traditional Brazilian cocktail, from atop Sugarloaf Mountain during a cocktail party.
+Next, toast the start of a memorable vacation with [LF] caipirinhas, a traditional Brazilian cocktail, during a cocktail party.
 (B)LOCAL FAVORITELOCAL TASTES A once-in-a-lifetime experience awaits atop Sugarloaf Mountain overlooking Guanabara Bay and the Atlantic Ocean.
-Take in the breathtaking panoramic views as you join a private cocktail party with your fellow travel companions.
+Take in the breathtaking panoramic views followed by a private cocktail party with your fellow travel companions.
 Toast with a traditional caipirinha, Brazil’s national cocktail, made with fresh lime, cachaça, and sugar.
 Deliciosa!